 The guide will point out fascinating details, such as the castle’s role in Mexico’s political history and its connection to various cultural figures.
 As Armando from Puerto Rico noted in his review, “Carlos showed us around and gave us a lot of interesting information about the forest.
 The place is beautiful.”
 Expect similar insights that deepen your appreciation for this historical gem.

-More Great Thing To Do NearbyConnecting with Nature
+More Great Tours NearbyConnecting with Nature

 Beyond the castle, the tour emphasizes the flora and fauna of Chapultepec, highlighting why it’s one of the most vital green areas in Mexico City.
 You’ll learn about the local plant species and possibly spot some of the park’s wildlife, all in a safe and relaxed environment.